 Manuscripts which have been wholly, substantially, or substantively generated from AI, machine learning, or similar algorithmic tools cannot be published in EDPL.
-If authors deploy generative AI in the course of their research, it must be referenced in a footnote generative AI as personal communications for OSCOLA (see Section V for example).
+If authors deploy generative AI in the course of their research, it must be referenced in a footnote (see Section V for example).
 Generative AI cannot be listed as an author or co-author of a paper, nor can AI be cited as an author.

-Whereas opinions and case notes may be more factual and focussed, articles must rely on pre-existing literature and jurisprudence, even if the positions expressed there are to be contradicted.
+Whereas reports and case notes may be more factual and focussed, articles must rely on pre-existing literature and jurisprudence, even if the positions expressed there are to be contradicted.
 Likewise, submissions relating to very recent developments require less footnoting and referencing than submissions relating to familiar topics.
 Publications not up to this quality standard will be rejected.